brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

 # Revision History

-This revision: Rewrote the prose and the wording.
+[@P1306R4] and R5: Rewrote the prose and the wording.

 [@P1306R3] Expansion over a range requires a constant expression.
 Added support for break and continue control flow during evaluation.